-This fact sheet relates to candidates, their agents and their associated entities in local elections and by-elections.
+This fact sheet relates to agents of groups of candidates and their associated entities.

 Failure to disclose gifts or loans within the time required is an offence under the LGEA.
 The ECQ issued over 380 fines to candidates in the 2020 local government elections for not complying with their disclosure requirements.